ojaksch/MiSTer_tty2rpi/1-Setup-Raspberry_Pi.md

 ---

-# Setting up the Raspberry Pi manual
+# Setting up the Raspberry Pi manually

 In this HowTo for the Indiana Jones' of you, I assume that you are already familiar with setting up a Raspberry Pi.
 We are going to using Debian Bookworm, the current version of Debian